 - arrange extra support for family members, dependants or pets who may need care if they are abroad longer than planned.

-These lists may not include everyone at higher risk from coronavirus.
 Other people may be at increased risk, based on clinical judgement and an assessment of their needs.
-The lists may also be updated as we learn more about the virus [8, 9].
+Information on risk factors for serious disease may also be updated as we learn more about the virus [7-9].

-Pregnant women are more likely to develop severe infection if they are overweight or obese, are of Black and Asian Minority background, have health problems such as diabetes, increased blood pressure, asthma or are 35 years or older .
+Pregnant women are more likely to develop severe infection if they are overweight or obese, are of non-white ethnicity, have medical conditions such as diabetes, heart disease, increased blood pressure, asthma or are 35 years or older [6, 7].

 All pregnant women who are considering travelling should check the latest NHS guidance on what measures are currently recommended to reduce the risk of COVID-19.
 If they do decide to travel they should also consider other important risks and prevention measures necessary when travelling before booking any travel.

-The current evidence is that there is a higher risk of infection and of severe disease in BAME groups in the UK.
+The current evidence is that there is a higher risk of severe COVID-19 disease and death in people who are from deprived areas and people from certain non-white ethnic groups in the UK [1, 6, 12].
 The reasons for this, and how this is affected by other factors such as environment, occupation, medical conditions, or obesity is unclear.
-However, consideration should be given to how a travellers ethnicity may increase the risk of severe disease when undertaking a risk assessment.
+However, consideration should be given to how these factors may increase the risk of severe disease when undertaking a risk assessment.

 Destination related factors

-In addition to checking national travel guidance and the Foreign, Commonwealth & Development Office (FCDO) advice, travellers should also consider the risk of exposure to COVID-19 at the destination.
+In addition to checking national travel guidance and the Foreign, Commonwealth & Development Office (FCDO) advice, travellers should also consider the risk of COVID-19 at their destination.

-In addition to the Public Health England and NaTHNaC risk rating, there are a number of official sources of information on in-country COVID-19 case numbers and fatalities (often reported in both daily and total figures over weeks/months).
+In addition to the UKHSA and NaTHNaC risk categorisation, there are a number of official sources of information on in-country COVID-19 case numbers and fatalities (often reported in both daily and total figures over weeks/months).
 Those reporting comprehensive global figures include:

 - World Health Organization (WHO)